 Being 20-something means you probably have a few besties in your life.
 They're reliable shoulders to cry on, and the only people you'd split a burger with at your favorite restaurant.
 You've come in contact with a lot of different crews, but you know these friends are in your life for the long haul.

-However, when you're so focused on your current friends and all of your future adventures together, you forget to appreciate new friendships that could be pretty spectacular.
+so focused on your current friends and all of your future adventures together, you forget to appreciate new friendships that could be pretty spectacular.
 You might meet someone new at work, and don't end up pursuing any plans, or simply assume there's no room in your life for another relationship.
 These unexpected friendships could bring new inspiration into your life, so don't sleep on adding to your squad.

-Even once you graduate college, there's still a lot to learn.
+once you graduate college, there's still a lot to learn.
 Life will throw you curveballs, and you learn how to roll with them.
 Things don't always have to go according to plan to be amazing.

 When you're tuned into what may be the next big thing, you never give yourself a chance to learn.
 Every experience and adventure comes with life lessons you'll miss out on if you're obsessing on figuring out your fate.
 Climbing the mountain is just as important as seeing the view from the top.